Fodark/CoRE/README.md

 ## Preprocess datasets

+To build the textual databases to compute image-to-text and text-to-text retrieval, look at the following files.

 ### SigLIP for image-to-text retrieval

 For CC12M look at [CC12M preprocessing SigLIP](src/preprocessing/cc12m_siglip.py)

 For COYO700M look at [COYO preprocessing SigLIP](src/preprocessing/coyo_siglip.py)

 ### Mistral for text-to-text retrieval

 For CC12M look at [CC12M preprocessing Mistral](src/preprocessing/cc12m_mistral.py)

 For COYO700M look at [COYO preprocessing Mistral](src/preprocessing/coyo_mistral.py)

 Then look at the awesome guide by (Alessandro Conti)\[https://github.com/altndrr/vic/issues/8#issuecomment-1594732756\] to create the fast FAISS index with the embeddings.

+### Already-computed databases

+We will shortly release our pre-computed databases for the two datasets above.

+## CoRE

+## Custom datasets

+You just need to create 3 csv files like those you can find in [the artifacts folder](artifacts/data/), specifying the index to class name, the "train" samples and the test samples.

+### Image-to-text retrieval

+Run [Image-to-text retrieval](src/core/core_img2txt_retrieval.py) specifying the dataset, the split of the dataset, and which database you want to use (e.g. `coyo_siglip` or `cc12m_siglip`).

 ______________________________________________________________________